1. You have a right to have an advocate:

 The NDIS says that you should get the support you need.

-It means you have a right to the support that will help you be part of the community.
+You have a right to the support that will help you be part of the community.

 If the NDIS staff don’t agree with you about how much support you should get, or about who you can get it from, you should ask an advocate to help you.
 The advocate may be able to help get the NDIS staff to change their mind.